buildwithcycy/CPTG/README.md

-# CPTG
+# Content Preserving Text Generation with Attribute Controls
-Pytorch implementation of Content preserving text generation with attribute controls(https://arxiv.org/abs/1811.01135)
+Pytorch implementation of Content Preserving Text Generation with Attribute Controls(https://arxiv.org/abs/1811.01135) <br/>
+This is not an official code and ongoing project.

 # Dataset